-- (4) The Board may authorise a property manager or real estate agent to manage property management business at no more than 3 authorised places of business. - (5) Before authorising a property manager or real estate agent under subsection (4), the Board must be satisfied that -

-- (a) the property manager or real estate agent is competent to manage the property management business; and - (b) the places of business are all in the same region. - (6) For the purpose of this section, a property management business is being managed by a property manager or real estate agent if the manager or agent, although not necessarily in full-time attendance at the place of business, is aware of, and has responsibility for, the day-to-day activities carried on there. - (7) Despite subsection (1), if for any reason the property management business at an authorised place of business cannot be managed by - (a) the property manager; or - (b) by a property manager or real estate agent employed by the manager - the Board may, if it is satisfied that there are good reasons for doing so, permit the premises to be managed, for such period as the Board is to specify, by a property representative employed by the manager.
+- (4) The Board may authorise a property manager or real estate agent to manage property management business at no more than 3 authorised places of business. - (5) Before authorising a property manager or real estate agent under subsection (4), the Board must be satisfied that - s.
+38 Part 5 - Real Estate Agents and Property Managers (a) the property manager or real estate agent is competent to manage the property management business; and (b) the places of business are all in the same region.
+(6) For the purpose of this section, a property management business is being managed by a property manager or real estate agent if the manager or agent, although not necessarily in full-time attendance at the place of business, is aware of, and has responsibility for, the day-to-day activities carried on there.
+(7) Despite subsection (1), if for any reason the property management business at an authorised place of business cannot be managed by - (a) the property manager; or the Board may, if it is satisfied that there are good reasons for doing so, permit the premises to be managed, for such period as the Board is to specify, by a property representative employed by the manager.